feihong/office-setup/wireless-network.md

 1. Log into the router again.
 1. Click on Quick Setup > Next.
 1. Go through each step of the installation wizard.
 You may need to reboot your modem as part of the process.

+## Notes

+You do not need to plug an ethernet cable into your modem to access its admin interface.
+Simply open a browser and visit `192.168.100.1`.

+I've noticed a tendency for the 5GHz network to inexplicably revert to a default name (e.g. TP-LINK_XXXX).
+This will cause all clients to be disconnected from the network.
+To restore the network, you have to restart the router (Systems Tools > Reboot > Reboot).